More than a decade ago, a jury in Edmonton, Alberta, found a heavy-duty mechanic guilty of murdering his pregnant wife.

 If Michael and Liana were arguing upstairs in the bedroom — and Michael suddenly had this urge to murder his wife — why would he run downstairs to the kitchen and look for a bread knife?
 I mean, if he was that angry wouldn’t he just strangle her on the spot?
 White was built like a football lineman.
 Strangling would be quicker, quieter … and no huge bloody mess to clean up.

-A police theory [and media ‘fact’] was that Michael White led searchers to his wife’s body.
+A police theory [and media ‘fact’] was that Michael White led searchers to the body of his wife.
 That’s absolutely false — and very misleading.
 Because the misinformation was broadcast and published far and wide, hardly anyone believed White was innocent.
 You really can’t blame them.

 Homicide detectives continued to interrogate suspect Michael White — sometimes at the strangest hours — removing him from his cell at the Remand Centre at two and three o’clock in the morning.
 That unGodly hour was chosen because they knew White was half asleep and therefore, most vulnerable.
 White can be seen on a police video tape curled up on a small couch in an interrogation room, trying to get some shut-eye.
 There’s nothing unlawful about those interrogation tactics.
 Sleaze isn’t illegal.
 In media reports, the time of the interview came off as “early morning.”

 If that kind of treatment — sleep deprivation — happened to a Canadian arrested in Turkey, say, people would be screaming blue murder.
-[There was no objection at the trial of what some would call underhanded methods by the police.]
+There was no objection at the trial of what some would describe as underhanded methods by the police.

 Police also put a “plant” in White’s cell at the Remand hoping to weasel information from him.
 “He’s a nice guy,” an obviously naive White shared about his cellmate when I first interviewed him at the Remand Centre on a Sunday evening, just days after his arrest.
 White was impressed with the guy.
 He went on, “He even showed me pictures of his wife and kids!”
 I looked at White and asked, “Do you have any furniture in your cell … any plants perhaps?”
 White had a blank look on his face.
 He said nothing, but his eyes shouted what his lips feared to say: Oh shit.